TheGreatGooo/HomeLabSmith/DOCUMENTATION.md

 ## Overview

 This project provides a comprehensive systemd service configuration for managing multiple services in a home lab environment.
-The system consists of several interconnected services that work together to provide shutdown management, machine learning inference capabilities, model monitoring, and Kubernetes integration.
+The system consists of several interconnected services that work together to provide shutdown management, machine learning inference capabilities, and Kubernetes integration.

 ## Architecture